fatmahussein252/My_Shell/README.md

   - `fexit` - Exit the fshell
   - `fhelp` - print all the supported internal commands with a brief info about each one

-Note: No options supported in the internal commands till now.
 - **External Command Execution:**
   - Supports executing external commands using `fork` and `execvp`
   - Searches for executables in directories specified by the `PATH` environment variable